bnb-chain/bsc/README.md

 ## Native Token

 BNB will run on Binance Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
-This means, BNB will be used to:
+This means BNB will be used to:

 1. pay `gas` to deploy or invoke Smart Contract on BSC
 2. perform cross-chain operations, such as transfer token assets across Binance Smart Chain and Binance Chain.